w3develops/pmrok/README.md

-## The Chingu Project Management Repository of Knowledge (PMROK) Wiki
+## The w3Develops Project Management Repository of Knowledge (PMROK) Wiki

 This repo is the centralized location for the [PMROK Wiki](https://github.com/w3develops/pmrok/wiki).
 This wiki is intended to act as a file cabinet for the information we wish to retain over time.
 This is intended to be something